 Parking

 Oxford’s a very walkable town but there are still times when you’ll want your car, especially if you’ve just driven into town.
 But where to park?
-There are several options in town and on the Miami University campus, whether you need to park for an hour or a whole day.
+There are several options in town and on Miami University's campus, whether you need to park for an hour or a whole day.

 Parking In Town

 Beginning in 2020, the City of Oxford launched new SmartMeters which accept credit cards as well as quarters, dimes, and nickels.
-See the demo on how to use Here.
+See the demo on how to use SmartMeters (view demo).

-You may also use contactless payments for ALL meters off-campus via the ParkMobile App (check out the App here).
+You may also use contactless payments for ALL meters off-campus via the ParkMobile App (more info).

-If you’re parking in town there will be plenty of metered spots ranging from two hours (such as on High Street) to eleven hours (such as sections of Church & Walnut Street).
+If you’re parking in town there will be plenty of metered spots ranging up to 2 or 11 hours such as sections of High Street & Park Place, Church & Walnut Street.
 All meters will have the maximum time posted on them so make sure to have a look first.

-Meters are FREE on Sundays and after 8:00 PM Mondays - Saturdays.
+Meters are FREE on Sunday and after 8:00 PM Monday - Saturday.

-The Enjoy Oxford office has a fold-out map with all the parking locations in town.
-You can also download the map here.
+Enjoy Oxford (14 W. Park Pl) has a fold-out map of parking locations in town, or download the parking map.

 A 24-hour parking garage (park overnight) is located at the northwest corner of South Main Street, and West Walnut Street (directions).
 Upper levels of this parking garage are reserved for guests of the Elms Hotel and leased parking spaces

 Also located in the Uptown District is the parking lot across the street from LCNB Bank and Oxford Memorial Park (directions).
-This location is also where the Oxford Farmers Market takes place every Saturday!
+This parking lot is also home to the Oxford Farmers Market every Saturday!

-Both the Parking Garage AND the Uptown parking lot use Pay Stations (view how to use) rather than meters.
+Both the Parking Garage AND the Uptown parking lot use Pay Stations (how to use Pay Stations).
 Make sure that you have money in the meter at all times, including Sundays.

-If you’re parking on the Miami University campus, you can use a credit card at meters or at parking lot kiosks.
+If you’re parking on the Miami University campus, you can use a credit/debit card at meters or parking lot kiosks.

 TIP: Some parking lots require specific permits such as the “red lots” that require a faculty/staff permit.
 There’s good news, though!
 You don’t have to have a faculty pass to park in these lots, but you do need what we jokingly call a “Hunting License” which is a visitor parking pass that doesn’t guarantee you a spot but does allow you to “hunt” for spots in “red lots” and others.
-The pass only costs $3 a day.
-You can purchase it here.
+The permit only costs $5 a day.
+Buy a Miami University parking permit.

-Metered parking areas are enforced 7 days a week from 7 a.m. until 10 p.m.
-The cost for most of these areas is $2.00 per hour.
-Time limits vary, please read the display on the kiosk or app for details.
-No parking permit is required at metered areas, but hourly rates must be paid.
+Campus metered parking areas are enforced 7 days a week from 7 a.m. until 10 p.m.
+Time limits vary, please read the display on the kiosk or Passport app for details.
+A parking permit is not required in metered areas, but hourly rates must be paid.
 Vehicles with parking permits must pay hourly rates in metered parking areas.

-The parking meters at Miami University are intended for visitors to the university and are limited to one hour.
+Parking meters at Miami University are limited to one hour.
 They cannot be refilled and drivers must move their vehicles after time expires.
-They are not a good option for students attending classes.
+Meters are not a good option for students attending classes.

 Visit MyParkingReceipt.com to access online receipts.

-TIP: For more information on where you do and don’t need a parking permit on campus, click here and scroll to the bottom where it says Visitors.
+TIP: For more information on where you do and don’t need a parking permit on campus, visit Miami University's parking page and scroll to the bottom to "Visitors".

 Miami’s campus has two parking garages that are open to the public every day.
 Plan accordingly and download, Miami University is a cashless campus!